 - 8.5.2.
 The site contains features that would be susceptible to increased recreational impact through direct fertilisation (dog fouling) and possibly via trampling.
-According to the HRA of the Cherwell Core Strategy 'Oxford Meadows SAC is a popular place for walking, particularly for residents of and visitors to Oxford'35.
+According to the HRA of the Cherwell Core Strategy 'Oxford Meadows SAC is a popular place for walking, particularly for residents of and visitors to Oxford'31.
 A visitor survey undertaken during October 2011 by Oxford City Council to inform the Oxford Sites and Housing DPD identified that over 80% of visitors to the SAC live within 5km of the site.
 The majority of respondents (82%) indicated that they were residents of Oxford with only 4% being resident in other parts of Oxfordshire.
 Those settlements within Vale of White Horse from which visitors originated were Kennington, Botley, North Hinksey and Wytham.
 However, considerably less than 4% of visitors to the SAC derived from these settlements.
 It is clear from this survey that visitor pressure on the SAC stems almost entirely from Oxford, with other settlements making a negligible contribution. - 8.5.3.
-Moreover, the distance between even the closest housing proposed in the Vale of White Horse Local Plan 2031 Part 2 and the Oxford Meadows SAC is in excess of 5km.
+Moreover, the distance between even the closest housing proposed in the Vale of White Horse Local Plan Part 2 and the Oxford Meadows SAC is in excess of 5km.
 As such, it is considered that visitors from the housing locations outlined in the LPP2 are unlikely to significantly contribute to recreational pressure at the site. - 8.5.4.
-LPP1 Core Policy 45 (Green Infrastructure) does state that "proposals for new development must provide adequate Green Infrastructure in line with Accessible Natural Greenspace Standards (ANGSt).
+LPP1 CP45 (Green Infrastructure) does state that "proposals for new development must provide adequate Green Infrastructure in line with Accessible Natural Greenspace Standards (ANGSt).
 Applications must be accompanied by a statement demonstrating that they have taken into account the relationship of the proposed development to existing Green Infrastructure and how this will be retained and enhanced..." - 8.5.5.
 The Council has produced a Green Infrastructure Audit which includes an assessment against relevant ANGst standards.
-The audit identifies a deficit which will be addressed through a GI Strategy produced by VoWH and South Oxfordshire, and which will be published alongside the VoWH LPP2. - 8.5.6.
-No specific 'in combination assessment' is required since the visitor survey on which this analysis is based took account of all sources of visitor origin for the
+The audit identifies a deficit which will be addressed through the forthcoming county-wide GI Strategy, or other green infrastructure delivery mechanism, in the event that a county-wide GI strategy is not taken forward. - 8.5.6.
+No specific 'in combination assessment' is required since the visitor survey on which this analysis is based took account of all sources of visitor origin for the SAC and the preceding analysis does consider impacts from Vale of White Horse within the context of those from Oxford City.